 So, what insight is relevant?

-Data is an important part of this – but be careful.
-Data-led insights might be able to answer your ‘why’, but it’s important to challenge the contexthere.
+Sure, data is an important part of this – but be careful.
+Data-led insights might be able to answer your ‘why’, but it’s important to challenge the context here too.

 If you’re shoehorning data-led insight out of context, it will dilute your strategy and ultimately “make marketing boring” when you apply this insight to your ‘how’ and ‘what’.
 This isn’t the data’s fault.
 It’s on you to decide what to do with it!